shakfu/pd-chuck/README.md

 3. The [FluidSynth](https://www.fluidsynth.org) chugin, enables a real-time software synthesizer based on the SoundFont 2 specifications, (see above for requirements).

+4. The [PdPatch](thirdparty/chugins/PdPatch/README.md) chugin wraps [libpd](https://github.com/libpd/libpd) to load and run Pure Data patches inside ChucK, with stereo audio, bidirectional messaging, array access, and MIDI.
+Build with `make build_pd` or `-DENABLE_PDPATCH=ON`.
+No external dependencies -- libpd is fetched and built automatically.

 If you have installed the prerequisites above, it should be possible the advanced system with one of the following options:

 - `make macos-adv-brew` or `make macos`: build the external using the previously installed homebrew dependencies, as well as downloaded `faust` headers and a downloaded pre-compiled `libfaust` (`libfaustwithllvm`) library.
 This is the newer, faster, recommended way of getting a full chuck-max system up and running.